rafaelmelo2908/openweather/README.md

 <ul>
 	<li>Users can search for weather information by entering the name of a location in the search box.</li>
 	<li>The app displays the current weather conditions for the location, including temperature, humidity, wind speed, and a brief description of the weather.</li>
-	<li>The app also displays the country flag for the city selecioned and change the background according the city.</li>
+	<li>The app also displays the country flag for the city selected and changes the background according to the city.</li>
 </ul>